opendistro/for-elasticsearch-docs/docs/security/configuration/saml.md

 Name | Description
 :--- | :---
 `idp.enable_ssl_client_auth` | Whether to send a client certificate to the IdP server.
 Default is false.
 `idp.pemcert_filepath` | Path to the PEM file containing the client certificate.
-The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to the `config` directory.
+The file must be placed under the Open Distro `config` directory, and the path must be specified relative to the `config` directory.
 `idp.pemcert_content` | The content of the client certificate.
 Cannot be used when `pemcert_filepath` is set.
 `idp.pemkey_filepath` | Path to the private key of the client certificate.
-The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to the `config` directory.
+The file must be placed under the Open Distro `config` directory, and the path must be specified relative to the `config` directory.
 `idp.pemkey_content` | The content of the private key of your certificate.
 Cannot be used when `pemkey_filepath` is set.
 `idp.pemkey_password` | The password of your private key, if any.